A comparative study of data- and image- domain LSRTM under velocity-impedance parametrization: Distinctions of the methods

 \subsection{Compromise over computational efficiency, memory overhead and imaging accuracy}

-In terms of the computational cost, the image-domain LSRTM requires only twice of RTM.
-The computation of iterative image-domain LSRTM via PSFs is mainly for matrix-vector product at each iteration, while the cost of Wiener filtering is almost negligible.
-This computational expense is much smaller than repetitive wave modelling for massive number of independent sources in the data domain.
+In terms of computational cost, image-domain least-squares reverse-time migration (LSRTM) requires only approximately twice the cost of a single RTM.
+The primary expense in the iterative PSF-based method lies in the matrix-vector products at each iteration, while the cost of the subsequent Wiener filtering is negligible.
+This represents a significant advantage over data-domain LSRTM, which requires repetitive wave modeling for a massive number of independent sources.

-The image-domain LSRTM requires the access of Hessian matrix, which is huge and often prohibitive to be stored for large scale problems.
-The introduction of PSFs allows Hessian to be approximated using sparse banded matrix.
-The storage issues may be alleviated by interpolation on the fly, relying on the assumption that the PSFs are well separated with negligible amount of dispersed energy.
-Such an assumption is only valid if the migration velocity are smooth enough without high medium contrast.
-In practice, the migration models for real medium cannot be close enough to the true model parameters without medium contrast.
-Consequently, precise construction of Hessian via spatial interpolation is somehow contradictory with the fundamental assumption for linearized inversion to be applicable.
+A central challenge for image-domain LSRTM is the requirement of the Hessian matrix, which is prohibitively large to store for large-scale problems.
+The PSF approach approximates the Hessian as a sparse, banded matrix.
+Storage issues can be further alleviated by on-the-fly interpolation, which relies on the assumption that PSFs are well-separated with minimal dispersed energy.
+However, this assumption only holds if the migration velocity model is sufficiently smooth and lacks high contrasts.
+In practice, migration models for real media inevitably contain contrasts and cannot be perfectly smooth.
+Consequently, the precise construction of the Hessian via spatial interpolation is somewhat contradictory to the fundamental assumption required for linearized inversion to be applicable.

+Improving the quality of multiparameter inversion via PSF-based migration deconvolution would likely require storing and accessing more elements of the Hessian, ideally computed via an analytical approach.
+Unfortunately, an explicit expression for the multiparameter Hessian is absent from the literature, despite the monoparameter Hessian for velocity perturbation derived by \citet{Plessix_2004_FDF} being widely used \citep{valenciano2006target,zhang2024angle}.